A fan’s guide – the club from early doors to today

 After first playing at the Prado de San Sebastián, Sevilla FC moved to the Campo de la Victoria, named after the pub-cum-changing room that sat alongside the Paseo de la Palmera.

 In 1928, they moved again, to Nervión, then on the eastern edge of town, today prime real estate near the AVE train station.
 The Nervión, holding 20,000, served Sevilla for 30 years.

 The new stadium alongside, though opened in 1958, wasn’t completed until 1975, in time for the 1982 World Cup.
 As well as a roof, a key new element was a dramatic mural created by Santiago del Campo, a bright mosaic of badges of visiting clubs, centrepieced by Sevilla’s own logo.
 Since moved round to face the Nervión Plaza mall, it sets the classic tone for this classic arena.

-The taquillas principales (Mon-Fri 10am-9pm, match days) are by the club shop at the stadium nearest the Hotel Novotel.
-There is also an online service in English.
+The club has an online service in English.
+To buy in person, the taquillas principales (Mon-Fri 10am-9pm, from 10am on match days) are by the club shop nearest the Hotel Novotel.

 Tickets are around €30 behind each goal, Gol Norte will be in most demand, running to €60 for a decent seat on the Preferencia.
 A slightly cheaper spot in the Fondo opposite should suit most neutrals.
 Prices rise at least 15% for the visits of Barcelona and Real Madrid.